This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure Policy.

 - LinkedIn Page

-See it in action by clicking my free SmarterQueue Tech Training below.
+See it in action with my free SmarterQueue Tech Training.
 No sign-up required!

 Taughnee Stone is an award-winning designer, brand strategist, and location-independent business owner for over 15 years.
 Originally from Anchorage, Alaska, she now lives in Croatia with her husband, energetic Samoyed, and three bossy cats.